 Account management offers numerous benefits as a mutually beneficial relationship program which is not limited to good rapport and revenue, but can beget several productive and profitable growth prospects as well.

 - Effective sales resource utilization can enhance your revenue and profitability exponentially

 - Opens new doors of opportunities to grow customer loyalty and revenue stream

-- Build strong account relationships and thereby strengthens account control
+- Builds strong account relationships and thereby strengthens account control

-- Improved customer satisfaction with strategic account operation and customer service.
+- Improved customer retention with strategic account operation and customer service.

-The benefits of an efficient key account management program are not limited to any of these points.
+The benefits of an efficient key account management are not limited to any of these points.
 It offers surprising advantages with a comprehensive account management strategy.
-Companies can reap greater profitability and gain exponential growth prospects with steady revenue.
+Companies can use this to reap greater profitability and gain exponential growth with steady revenue.

 In this digital age, customers are looking for the perfect digital customer experience where they expect to get the product or service they choose from a variety of options at their disposal across the channel they prefer.
 With more and more companies, building account-centric value propositions and communication plans and ensuring that the message is delivered to all the stakeholders in a global account in a coordinated fashion.
 This calls for re-evaluation and redefinition of a customer from a fairly passive recipient role as a buyer towards someone who is actively engaged in the process of co-creation of value.
 As customers take on roles other than only buyers, marketing can change from outbound to inbound marketing, sales can partly be done by inside sales, and both can be automated.